 Airplane accidents and plane crashes are often avoidable tragedies that result from negligent acts or omissions, or from the failure of a defective part.
 If you or a loved one is the victim of a plane accident, please contact Phoenix, Arizona personal injury lawyers for help in receiving the compensation you may be entitled to under the law.

-Even though we focus our personal injury practice on serious injury cases, at the Phoenix law firm of Phillips Law Group, we treat the area of aviation accidents separately, as it is a highly specialized field of law and requires different treatment and processing than other types of personal injury cases.
+Even though we focus our personal injury practice on serious injury cases, at the Phoenix law firm of Phillips Law Group, we treat the area of aviation accidents separately, as they require different treatment and processing than other types of personal injury cases.
 In Aviation Law, international treaties may come into play to determine compensability of the injured party or their heirs.
 We represent persons that have been injured in an airplane related accident (as a passenger or a ground victim) and/or the legal heirs or representatives of deceased persons.

 Negligent road design on the part of a city, county or state entity can lead to serious personal injury in some cases.
 When there is a sink hole, pot hole or some other type of road condition that the municipality governing that road should have known about and should have fixed to make a safe roadway, and you are injured because of this, you may be entitled to compensation.

 The Phoenix personal injury lawyers at Phillips Law Group can help you if you have been injured due to poor or unsafe road design.
 It is important to research past accidents and to consider many factors in trying to determine whether or not a government agency is at fault.
-Accident reconstruction experts and other experts can be used to show poor road design and how it could have led to or contributed to your injuries.
+Accident reconstructionistscan be used to show poor road design and how it could have led to or contributed to your injuries.

 If you or a loved one has been injured in a motor vehicle or other road accident, please contact the Arizona personal injury lawyers at Phillips Law Group.
 We can investigate your accident and determine if poor road design was a contributing factor.